-To improve water quality х Х Х n/a - To provide for sustainable sources of water supply х Х Х n/a - To avoid, reduce and manage flood risk х Х х n/a - To conserve soil resources and quality + + + The safeguarding and expansion of existing facilities and services will reduce the need for new build locations. - To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This policy is seeking to retain and support the expansion of existing services and facilities within the area.
-This will help to maintain the vitality of the villages within the group parish - Overall commentary and any cumulative effects This policy is seeking to retain and support the expansion of existing services and facilities within the area.
-This will help to maintain the vitality of the villages within the group parish
+To improve water quality Х Х Х n/a - To provide for sustainable sources of water supply Х Х х n/a - To avoid, reduce and manage flood risk Х X Х n/a - To conserve soil resources and quality + + + The safeguarding and expansion of existing facilities and services will reduce the need for new build locations. - To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This policy is seeking to retain and support the expansion of existing services and facilities within the area.
+This will help to maintain the vitality of the villages within the group parish - Overall commentary and any cumulative effects e expansion of existing services and fac within the group parish ilities within the area.
+This